askpng/solarpowered/README.md

 - `throttled`
 > `throttled` is shipped with the [defaults](https://github.com/erpalma/throttled/blob/master/etc/throttled.conf) but slightly different configuration structure.
 I use universal values for AC and battery so there is no `[UNDERVOLT.AC]` nor `[UNDERVOLT.BATTERY]`, only `[UNDERVOLT]`.
 Documented in the `throttled` [README](https://github.com/erpalma/throttled#undervolt).
 - `zcfan`
-> Before enabling `zcfan`, run `rpm-ostree kargs --append=thinkpad_acpi.fan_control=1` and reboot for it to work.
-If you are running a full Intel T480(s), you can also run `ujust t480s-set-kargs` to apply it with other kernel parameters to enable GuC a& FBC and reboot.
-Then, run `sudo systemctl enable --now zcfan`.

 The following packages are explicitly removed from the base image due to conflicts.
 - `fprintd`